 8014 New Hampshire Avenue,

 The Langley Theatre, Located in Langley Park, Maryland opened its doors in March 11, 1952 with Frank Lovejoy in “Retreat, Hell!”.

-It was a single screen theatre with an auditorium of approximately 1000 seats.
+It was a single screen theatre with an auditorium of 987 seats, all on a single floor.
 It also featured a “crying room” for patrons who brought young children to the movies and would wind up disturbing other patrons.
 To accomodate the parents, they were ushered to the crying room so the parents could watch the film as their babies cried behind sound proof glass.

-The Langley was owned by the Kogat/Burka group (K/B Theatres).
+The Langley Theatre was owned by the Kogat/Burka group (K/B Theatres).
 The theatre was a showcase theatre for the chain, featuring many first run exclusive engagements.
 The most prominent of the exclusive films were “The Godfather” in 1972 and “Star Trek-The Motion Picture” in 1979.

 In the mid-late 1980’s, the theatre was converted into a twin which houses two 375 seat theatres.
 The original ambiance of the theatre was destroyed at that time when the theatre was forced to expand to keep pace with the multi-plexes opening during that time period.